The Kinkaid School: Current and prior heads of school

-Jonthan Eades is now serving as the School's sixth head of school.
+Jonathan Eades is now serving as the School's sixth head of school.

 Margaret Hunter Kinkaid, the School's founder, served as the first headmistress.
 She was a public school teacher before founding The Kinkaid School.
 Kinkaid left the public school system when she discovered that married women were not as welcome as public school teachers in her school district.
 Kinkaid was the headmistress of the School from its founding until 1951.
 Her son William W. Kinkaid was the principal of the upper school.
 In 1951 both she and her son retired from their duties at Kinkaid.

 Mrs. Kinkaid was succeeded as head by John H. Cooper, who stayed with the School for over two decades.
 He initiated annual productions of Gilbert and Sullivan operettas, starting with H. M. S. Pinafore.
 Cooper helped move the campus from its Richmond location to the current Memorial site.
 Cooper left to co-found The John Cooper School in Woodlands in 1972.

 Glenn Ballard was recruited to replace Cooper in 1972.
 Ballard had previously been headmaster at Dallas' Hockaday School.
 Ballard retired after 24 years.